ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Share the results with the community
 ------------------------------------

-Create the debug.html and index.html overview webpages by running the utiliy script ``python esmvaltool/utils/testing/regression/summarize.py ~/esmvaltool_output/`` in the directory containing the recipe runs.
+Create the debug.html and index.html overview webpages by running the :ref:`utiliy script <overview_page>`
+in the directory containing the recipe runs.
 These two files, together with the recipe output, need to be copied to the disk of a virtual machine (VM) used to display recipe output in `webpages
 <https://esmvaltool.dkrz.de/shared/esmvaltool/>`_.